- If your HDMI port is not working, it's possible that your device might need a registry repair.

 9. Update your OS

 Make sure that you’re running the latest Windows OS updates on your machine.
-As a quick reminder, Microsoft constantly rolls out Windows updates in order to improve the system’s stability and fix various issues.
+Microsoft constantly rolls out Windows updates in order to improve the system’s stability and fix various issues.

 10. Clean your temporary files and folders

 - Go to Start, then type Disk Cleanup and launch the tool.

 - In Disk Cleanup’s description section, select Clean up system files and select the drive that you want to clean up and click OK.

 - On the Disk Cleanup tab, select the check boxes for the file types that you want to delete, then click OK and select Delete files.